Articles

 Do you have an SOS plan?

 No one wants to think about the worst but as an employer you have to.
-Having a plan in place to efficiently handle a life threatening emergency could save a…
+Having a plan to efficiently handle a life threatening emergency could save a life.

 Who is liable to protect lone workers?

 The answer is both employers and the lone workers themselves.
-In this article we look at who has responsibility for health and safety, who is liable if risks are not…
+In this article we look at responsibility, liability and preventable measures of control to keep both employers and workers safe.

 Why procedures, training and support are essential

-Adopting a new system into your business is a team effort involving both your team as the customer, and our team as your supplier.
-This article explains how we work…
+Adopting a new system into your business is a team effort.
+This article explains how we work with you and what is needed for successful onboarding.

 Lone working examples